20tab/UnrealEnginePython/tutorials/FixingMixamoRootMotionWithPython.md

         raise DialogException('Only Skeletal Meshes are supported')
 ```

 The `DialogException` class is a useful trick for generating a modal window on error.
-This is more UE4-friendly than simply spitting out erors in the console.
+This is more UE4-friendly than simply spitting out errors in the console.
 Whenever you raises it, the dialog will appear.

 The `ue.create_modal_save_asset_dialog(title, default_package_name, default_object_name)` function opens the UE4 asset manager for allowing the user to specify where to save the SkeletalMesh/Skeleton copies.
 Obviously, in case of massive conversions you can avoid it and simply specify an automatic file pattern in the code.